Christmas Lights and Events in Hutchinson, Kansas, 2017

 Returning for 2017 is this animated light frame train atop Anchor Away between Avenue A and Avenue B on South Adams.
 The Art Deco Reno County Courthouse looks in the background.
 This was after a show a few years ago.
 The display looks the same now.

 The College Grove neighborhood spans from the south end of the Kansas State Fairgrounds to the north, to 11th St. to the south, Main St. to the west and a chunk of houses north of Hutchinson Community College to the east.
-This is 308 East 13th last year.
-It looks much the same now.

 The Johnsons, 400 East 12th Ave., always have a display that mixes classic blow molds and wood stand-ups.